Scroll Top

 More Complicated Systems and Regulations

-Contractors and even design professionals can easily get used to certain code and engineering requirements, without realizing construction codes have changed.
-Just because “that’s the way we have always done it” doesn’t mean it meets the current codes, best practices, or the specific goals of a project.
+Contractors and even design professionals can easily get use to certain code and engineering requirements, without realizing construction codes have changed.
+Just because they may follow a “that’s the way we have always done it” stance, it doesn’t mean it meets the current codes, best practices, or the specific goals of a project.
+Ignoring these changes in coding systems and regulations could be the domino that sets all operational functions falling.

 On top of that, mechanical, lighting, and even plumbing systems are becoming more complicated to manage and control, as these systems are updated to meet current energy codes and sustainability goals.
 This is one of the relatively newer problems in construction as design, fabrication, installation, and programming for these systems require a higher level of skill than previously needed.

 Projects seeking certification in a sustainability program such as Leadership in Energy and Environmental Design (LEED) or the Living Building Challenge will require an even higher degree of design and construction compliance.
 In many of these programs, the minimum requirements have been raised in an effort to challenge the market and keep the industry moving toward higher levels of sustainability.
-This often requires creative design solutions, a more integrative design process, and more documentation to prove compliance.
+This often requires contractors and design professionals to produce more creative design solutions, a more integrative design process, and more documentation to prove compliance.

 Delay Tactic Mentality

 Unfortunately, there are contractors who purposely try to slow down the project to give them more time or a reason to seek additional compensation.
-Trying to shift risk and blame to the owner and architect, the tactics involve trying to overwhelm the architect with frequent and repeated requests for information (even when information is already provided in the construction documents) or change order proposals (for work that is already in the contract).
+This challenge typically looks like a contractor trying to shift risk and place blame on the owner and architect.
+The tactics involve include: trying to overwhelm the architect with frequent and repeated requests for information (even when information is already provided in the construction documents) or changing order proposals (for work that is already in the contract).
 This detracts attention away from advancing the project.

 Leave a comment